dtcenter/MET/docs/Users_Guide/appendixF.rst

   'grid': '/path/to/sample_data.grib'

-When specified as a dictionary, the contents of the **grid** dictionary vary based on the grid **type** string.
-The entries for the supported grid types are described below:
+When specified as a dictionary, the contents of the **grid** entry vary based upon the grid **type**.
+The required elements for supported grid types are:

 • **Lambert Conformal** grid dictionary entries: